-A stem-changing verb is a verb that has a change in the stem.
+A complete guide to stem changing verbs o to ue in Spanish: A stem-changing verb is a verb that has a change in the stem.
 When it comes to stem-changing verbs we change the ending according to who is performing the action but we also have to change the stem.

 There are three types of stem changing verbs